 Assumption 1: I’m going to need to collect email addresses first.

-Based off of my face to face sales, I decided the best way for me to collect email addresses is with case studies.
+Based on my face-to-face sales, I decided the best way for me to collect email addresses is with case studies.

 This will show prospective buyers the quality of emails they’ll receive and explain why they work.
 The home page of the website is designed to collect email addresses.
-It’s essentially a landing page, and that’s not an accident.
+Plus, it’s essentially a landing page, and that’s not an accident.